Grandma B's Sweet & Sour Meatballs

 1. Combine sauce ingredients in a large pot and bring to a simmer for 15 minutes.

 2. Add browned meatballs and onions to sauce, simmer for 30 minutes.
-Add potatoes.
+Add potatoes and simmer for another 15 minutes.